September 2014

 On to Poço where there are women out harvesting windfall figs and apples while others scrub clothes at the public laundry; all dressed alike in their blue gingham pinafores that protect their day clothes.
 We are too early to visit the extensive ruins at Conimbriga, the largest and best-preserved Roman settlement in Portugal, inhabited by the Romans in 139 BCE after they displaced and enslaved the Celts who previously lived here.
 Fortunately, we were able to wander around the perimeter fence and see much of what lies inside, including the impressive mosaic floors.

 Along country lanes, past vineyards, olive groves and pine forests, up a steep, hot rocky track and onto a cobblestoned road to the high point of Alto de Santa Clara.
-A very welcome cold beer at a hilltop bar, its owner insisting on stamping our pilgrim credential with her own inked fingerprint.
+A very welcome cold beer at a hilltop bar, its owner insisting on stamping our pilgrim credential with her inked fingerprint.
 Then, downhill, with a skip in our step, past the Roman aqueduct, a section of which has been sacrilegiously sliced out to make way for a freeway.
 On towards ancient Coimbra, once a Roman town and the capital of Portugal, now a university city and world heritage site.
-A 12th-century monastery and church, a romanesque cathedral and the Arco de Almedina, the original main gate in the medieval defensive wall still intact and the main entrance to the old city.
+A 12th-century monastery and church, a Romanesque cathedral and the Arco de Almedina, the original main gate in the medieval defensive wall still intact and the main entrance to the old city.
 We sit on a sunny terrace and enjoy a late afternoon chilled white port.
 All around us formally dressed university students celebrate the beginning of the academic year in very informal ways.

 Later that evening we feast on leitões, the spit-roasted pig that is the speciality of the region.
 You can eat well in Portugal for very little (relative to much of Europe); ten euros for dinner including bread and vino, three euros for lunch and never more than four euros for morning tea for four people.
 We hear there is free fado music at the enchanting Santa Cruz cafe but we are exhausted and in bed before the music starts.
 Coimbra fado is said to be very similar to Lisboa fado, but with more scholarly lyrics, coming as it does out of a 700-year-old university culture.